woocommerce/woocommerce/readme.txt

 * Performance - Removed the feature where old orders get access to new downloads on product edit.
 Looping potentially thousands of orders to do this is too much of a performance burden for stores and this can sometimes be unexpected behavior too.
 This does however updates *edited* downloads.
 * Performance - Removed 'items' column on orders screen due to loading excessive data.
 * Performance - Deferred email sending for faster checkouts.
 Now uses CRON.
+* API - New Rest API v2 with support for meta_data amongst other things.
 * API - Removed last order from customers part of the API due to performance concerns - use orders endpoint instead.
 Other order data on the endpoint is now transient cached.
 * API - Allow oAuth1.0a authentication using headers.
 * API - New Shipping Zones endpoints.